The government subsidises early childhood education (ECE) and kōhanga reo for every child up to the age of 5 living in New Zealand.

 - Do I still have to pay if my child is sick or on holiday?

 - Is there a charge for going on the waiting list?

 What about optional charges?

-An ECE service or kōhanga reo can ask you to pay optional charges, and they can ask for a donation.
+An early learning service or kōhanga reo can ask you to pay optional charges, and they can ask for a donation.
 It’s up to you whether you pay these.
 Optional charges must be for the actual costs of providing extra items or services.

 What if I have questions about the fees?

-First talk with your ECE service or kōhanga reo and ask them to explain their fees.
+First talk with your early learning service or kōhanga reo and ask them to explain their fees.

-If you don't think your questions are being addressed, you can make a complaint to the ECE service or kōhanga reo.
+If you don't think your questions are being addressed, you can make a complaint to the early learning service or kōhanga reo.
 Ask to see their complaints policy for guidance on how to do this.

 Last reviewed: Has this been useful?
 Tell us what you think.